rubys/showcase/app/views/docs/roles/Event-Organizer.md

 On the main page is a dances button.
 This will take you to a page where you can add or remove dances.
 Once this list is correct, click the Arrange button at the bottom to take you to a page where you can arrange dances in columns to match your form.
 Arrange dances using drag and drop.
 Click Save once complete.

 For most larger events this is enough to get started.
+For smaller events:

-Some smaller events may only have open or only have closed routines, or may want to only allow a subset of the dances for different categories.
+  * Some events may only have open or only have closed routines, or may want to only allow a subset of the dances for different categories.
 If you have requirements along these lines proceed to the [agenda task](../tasks/Agenda), define an agenda, and then click on _Match entry forms to agenda?_ in the settings.
+  * Some events don't have DJs that bring their own equipment and songs.
+For these events, it is possible to upload songs to be played by the [Emcee](./Emcee).

 <a id="invite"></a>